hexagon5un/embed_with_elliot-circular_buffer/README.md

 Most of the examples depend on having an instantaneous-response serial terminal program.
 Unfortunately, you Arduino folks are out in the cold here -- Arduino's default serial monitor program only responds when you hit the "Enter" key.

 I use a python module ([PySerial](https://wiki.python.org/moin/PySerial)) that just happens to have a nice built-in serial terminal emulator program.
-This will work anywhere you've got Python installed.
+This will work anywhere you've got Python installed:  `python -m serial.tools.miniterm --cr $PORT $BAUD`

 On Windows, try [Realterm](http://realterm.sourceforge.net/) or [Tera Term](http://ttssh2.osdn.jp/) if you're not running XP anymore.
 (R.I.P.
 Hyperterminal.)